Spectronyx/project2/README.md

 #this
-is another repo created with the pure intesion of learing the githbu created by Spectronyx
+is another repo created with the pure intesion of learing the github.<br>
+created by Spectronyx